sdv-dev/SDGym/README.md

 corresponding class, or a list of classes, to the `sdgym.run` function.

-For example, if you want to run the complete benchmark suite to evaluate all the existing synthesizers you can run (this will take a lot of time to run!):
+For example, if you want to run the complete benchmark suite to evaluate all the existing synthesizers you can run (:warning: this will take a lot of time to run!):

 ```python
 from sdgym.synthesizers import (